dbcls/sparql-proxy/README.md

 You should enable this feature only when you understand exactly what you are doing.

+### `PLUGINS_DIR`

+THIS IS AN EXPERIMENTAL FEATURE.

+(default: none)

+Set the directory to load plugins from.
+If specified, sparql-proxy will load all plugins under the directory.

 ## Serving SPARQL Service Description

 If you want to serve SPARQL service description, put the descriptions under `files` directory with the name `description.[format]`.